 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 (b) to the financial statements, the Company has suffered recurring losses from operations and has a net capital deficiency that raise substantial doubt about its ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 2 (b).
+As discussed in Note 2(b) to the financial statements, the Company has incurred losses and negative cash flows from operations since inception and has an accumulated deficit that raises substantial doubt about its ability to continue as a going concern.
+Management's plans in regard to these matters are also described in Note 2(b).
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.